typescript-cheatsheets/react/ADVANCED.md

 **Don't use/Internal/Deprecated**

-Anything not listed above are considered internal types and not public.
+Anything not listed above is considered an internal type and not public.
+If you're not sure you can check out the source of `@types/react`.
+The types are annotated accordingly.

 - `SFCElement`
 - `SFC`